Best Hiking Clothes for Women (Hiking Outfit Ideas)

 Grayl Ultralight Water Bottle

 If a water bladder is not your thing, at the very least, get a good water bottle.
-Don’t go hiking with a plastic water bottle!
+Don’t go hiking with a single-use plastic water bottle!
 This is a waste of money and plastic.

 Emergency Blanket